Aphids are fearsome insects that attack leaves and feed on plant sap. There are natural ways to treat against them.

 Effective organic aphid treatments

 The following treatments can help fight aphids, and if one particular strategy doesn’t seem to work, you can apply several solutions together.
-Associating repellent plants and treatments is most effective.
+Associating repellent plants and, beneficial insects and organic treatments is most effective.

 - Since ladybugs eat aphid larvae, they naturally contribute to controlling aphid populations.
 This method is increasingly practiced by professionals who manage parks, and it is 100% organic.